Xi An Travel Guide

 Xi An © Caitriana Nicholson

-Xi'an, in ancient times known as Chang'an, is situated prettily in central China in the southern part of Guan Zhong Plain in Shaanxi Province, with the Qinling Mountains to the north and the Weihe River to the south.
-In ancient times the city of Xi'an was a major crossroads on the trading routes from eastern China to central Asia, and the beginning point of the famed Silk Road; in recent years this 3,100-year-old city, that was once seen as comparable with Rome and Constantinople, has come back into its own as one of China's major tourist destinations.
+Xi'an, also known as the ancient city, is situated in central China in the southern part of Guan Zhong Plain, with the Qinling Mountains to the north and the Weihe River to the south.
+In ancient times the city of Xi'an was a major crossroads on the trading routes from eastern China to central Asia, and the beginning point of the famed Silk Road.
+In recent years this 3,100-year-old city that was once as prominent as Rome and Constantinople, has come back into its own as one of China's major tourist destinations.

 Become our Xi An Travel Expert

 We are looking for contributors for our Xi An travel guide.
 If you are a local, a regular traveller to Xi An or a travel professional with time to contribute and answer occasional forum questions, please contact us.